Bottlepay Review (2022)

 One option is CoinJar.

-CoinJar supports 52 cryptocurrencies, processes GBP deposits quickly, and has competitive fees.
+CoinJar supports more than 50 cryptocurrencies, processes GBP deposits quickly, and has competitive fees.
 However, it doesn’t have the social payments functionality that you get with Bottlepay.
 Find out more in my CoinJar review.

 Another alternative is Luno.